Dublin, Ireland

 Bohemian.
 The U2-part-owned Clarence Hotel is an

 elegant repose from the more touristy Oirish pubs of Temple Bar.
-Pop stars are
+Pop stars can occasionally be

-on Bagott Street (the only pub where the more refined
+on Bagott Street (the only pub where a polished

-William Butler Yeats was said to have once entered, but left seemingly not amused),
+William Butler Yeats was said to have entered, but left soon after seemingly

-beside Stephen's Green.
-The drink atop the Guinness Storehouse has the best
+beside Stephen's Green (free peanuts soften the blow).
+The drink atop the Guinness Storehouse sports the best view in

 |